OpenGene/fastp/README.md

   -o, --out1                         read1 output file name (string [=])
   -I, --in2                          read2 input file name (string [=])
   -O, --out2                           read2 output file name (string [=])
+  -D, --dedup                          enable deduplication to drop the duplicated reads/pairs
       --unpaired1                      for PE input, if read1 passed QC but read2 not, it will be written to unpaired1.
 Default is to discard it. (string [=])
       --unpaired2                      for PE input, if read2 passed QC but read1 not, it will be written to unpaired2.
 If --unpaired2 is same as --unpaired1 (default mode), both unpaired reads will be written to this same file. (string [=])
       --failed_out                     specify the file to store reads that cannot pass the filters. (string [=])